-- Our happiness lies in loving our work.
+- Our happiness lies in loving how we live.

 It’s a simple life, but that doesn’t make it easy.
 The hard part is getting over the fear of living our own lives.
-It’s all too easy to be paralyzed by the world around us.
+It is all to easy to let the world we live in paralyze us.

-If I were a liar, this is the part where I’d tell you that I can make that all go away.
-Your problems, your responsibilities — all gone.
+If I were a liar, this is the part where I would tell you this can all go away.
+Your problems, your responsibilities: all gone.

-For one reason or another, you’ve stopped moving.
+For one reason or another, you stopped moving.
+And that’s okay.

-That’s okay.

-It happens to the best of us.
+It happens to the best of us!
 That doesn’t mean you should stop making progress forever.
 As a temporary member of the crew, you should consider the code we live by around here.

-Our Code states that you never settle for living in a box, and that there is never a good time for anything (and therefore, there is no time like the present to make your move).
+The Without Boxes Code states that you never settle for living in a box.
+There is never a good time for anything, so there is no time like the present to make your move.

-What better time to make a commitment to yourself to keep making progress?
+Tell me, what better time to make a commitment to keep making progress than now?